stuartherbert/putting-ansible-to-work/building-software-from-source.md

 * Building from source takes time and eats CPU and memory.
 Depending on the spec of the server, the server is unable to do its normal work whilst building is going on.
 * The tools required to build from source can be useful to anyone who breaks into a server.
 Leaving them off the box makes a hacker's job at least a little harder once they're in.

 Do you have a lot of servers to install software onto?
 Consider building the software once in a development environment, and then turning it into a Dpkg or RPM package to install into your production environment.
-The Fedora project has [a draft RPM manual](http://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/) to get you started with RPM, and the Debian Handbook includes [a chapter on how to create your own Dpkgs](http://debian-handbook.info/browse/stable/debian-packaging.html).
+The Fedora project has [a draft RPM manual](http://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/) to get you started with building RPMs (look at [Mock](https://fedoraproject.org/wiki/Projects/Mock) also!), and the Debian Handbook includes [a chapter on how to create your own Dpkgs](http://debian-handbook.info/browse/stable/debian-packaging.html).
 </div>

 ## The Build Process